Interstitial Cystitis Specialist in St. Petersburg FL

 If you’re experiencing regular pelvic pain along with an increase in the need to urinate, it may be interstitial cystitis, a medical condition that affects the bladder and urination.
-Women’s health expert, Dr. Meena Jain at her office in St. Petersburg, Florida, helps women with interstitial cystitis manage the condition and symptoms.
-To schedule an appointment, call or use the online booking agent.
+Women’s health expert, Dr. Meena Jain at her office in St. Petersburg, Florida, helps women with interstitial cystitis near Tampa manage the condition and symptoms.
+To schedule an appointment, call or request an appointment online.

 Interstitial cystitis is a medical condition that affects the bladder and causes you to feel bladder pressure and pain that’s sometimes severe.